Recent Trends in Artificial Intelligence Technology: A Scoping Review: Natural language processing

 \subsubsection{Fake news detection}

 Most research on detecting fake news using text analysis relies on binary classification, which requires a large and balanced set of labeled news articles.
+Here, balanced means that both classes are presented by equal number samples from each class.
 Considering balanced scenarios, datasets that are used for evaluating performance of these algorithms, usually do not reflect the real world.
 Therefore, there is a need for semi-supervised learning approaches that require less labeled news and are more effective in a variety of news datasets~\citep{fake}.

 One-Class Learning (OCL) algorithms have been extensively used in text classification.
 OCL algorithms use only a single class while learning and the designated class is usually the subject of interest.
+The classifier then identifies samples belonging to that one class, while classifying everything else as not belonging to it.
 Most promising performances have been obtained by using k-Means, k-Nearest Neighbors Density-based (k-NND), and One-Class Support Vector Machine (OCSVM).
 The performance of these algorithms has been proven in literature for multidimensional data classification, but using these algorithms in the context of news classification has some limitations because used datasets and given parameters have a notable impact on performance~\citep{fake}.

 Positive and unlabeled learning (PUL) algorithms generate a set of data including labeled interest and non-interest data, and unlabeled data.
 After the data has been generated, inductive semi-supervised learning algorithm or transductive semi-supervised learning algorithm will be used for labeling the unlabeled data.
 Interest data class needs to be labeled manually, but PUL algorithms reduce the need for labeling interest class data, and only a small amount of data needs to be labeled.
 Regarding text classification, most promising results from PUL algorithms have been obtained by using Rocchio Support Vector Machine (RC-SVM).
 RC-SVM uses Rochhio for outlier extraction from unlabeled data and these outliers will be used as non-interest data.
 After extraction Support Vector Machine (SVM) will be used iteratively for classification~\citep{fake}.